We advise manufacturing business owners on high-stakes M&A transactions — with discretion, precision, and results.

-Windsor Drake is a leading Canadian M&A advisory firm providing institutional-quality sell-side services to manufacturing business owners.
+Windsor Drake is a leading M&A advisory firm providing institutional-quality sell-side services to manufacturing business owners.
 We advise founders, family businesses, and private equity portfolio companies through high-stakes transactions across a broad range of manufacturing verticals.

 Our process is built on the same disciplined, analytical, and confidential methods used by elite investment banks.
-We focus exclusively on representing sellers in Canada’s lower middle market and mid-market manufacturing economy, helping them unlock maximum enterprise value while ensuring continuity, reputation, and legacy.
+We focus exclusively on representing sellers in the lower middle market and mid-market manufacturing economy, helping them unlock maximum enterprise value while ensuring continuity, reputation, and legacy.

-Canada’s manufacturing sector has entered a robust M&A cycle.
+The manufacturing sector has entered a robust M&A cycle.
 Driven by aging ownership, global supply chain shifts, and strong institutional demand, quality manufacturing firms are now among the most sought-after acquisition targets.

 Key deal drivers include: